ShuaibShaban/code-challenge/Tax/README.md

 The cloned repo has three folders for differrent projects under the root folder code-challenge-week-1.

-In order to access the main directory with the speed project  run
+In order to access the main directory with the speed project

-          index.js   in your terminal.

         alternative method

- If it does not work right click on your index.html page / In your chrome browser right click on the page and and click inspect.
+ In your chrome browser right click on the page and and click inspect.
 Copy my code on from my Tax-folder,index.js file from ``Visual Studio Code`` and paste it on the console tab and press enter.
 Copy from   function tax(gross_pay) code to the last code   console.log(tax(7000))

 - Run the application